gatsbyjs/gatsby/docs/docs/api-specification.md

 in the server rendering process and the browser e.g. `onClientEntry` or `onRouteUpdate`

-The three main inspirations for this API and spec are React.js' API specifically [@leebyron's email on the React API](https://gist.github.com/vjeux/f2b015d230cc1ab18ed1df30550495ed), this talk
+The three main inspirations for this API and spec are React' API specifically [@leebyron's email on the React API](https://gist.github.com/vjeux/f2b015d230cc1ab18ed1df30550495ed), this talk
 ["How to Design a Good API and Why it Matters" by Joshua Bloch](https://www.youtube.com/watch?v=heh4OeB9A-c&app=desktop)